The Voice (American TV series) season 17: Live shows

-Week 1: Live Playoffs (Nov 11 & 12)
+Week 1: Live Playoffs (Nov.
+11 & 12)

 The Live Playoffs comprised episodes 15 and 16.
 For the first time since season 11, there was a Top 20 instead of a Top 24.
 On Monday, the Top 20 artists performed live for their chance at a spot in the Top 13.
 On Tuesday, in the live results show, two artists from each team advanced based on America's vote, and each coach got to save one of their own artists.
 The remaining artists from each team with the highest overnight vote had a chance to compete for the Wild Card similar to season 7 and one artist continued on.

-KeIIy Clarkson had four members on her team, for the second time, following the fifteenth season.
+KeIIy Clarkson had four members on her team, for the second time, following the 15th season.

-Week 2: Top 13 (Nov 18 & 19)
+Week 2: Top 13 (Nov.
+18 & 19)

 This week's theme was “Dedications.”
 The three artists with the fewest votes competed for an Instant Save, with two leaving the competition.

 This season, same as the last two seasons, the artist who racked up the most streams on Apple Music during the voting window had their Apple Music votes multiplied by 5.

 This week, Jake Hoot was the recipient of the Apple Music Multiplier.

-With the elimination of Cali Wilson, this marked the first time since the seventh season that Blake Shelton lost any members of his team prior to the top 11, and the second time out of the past seven seasons in which such an event occurred.
+With the elimination of Cali Wilson, this marked the first time since the 7th season that Blake Shelton lost any members of his team prior to the top 11, and the second time out of the past seven seasons in which such an event occurred.

-Week 3: Top 11 (Nov 25 & 26)
+Week 3: Top 11 (Nov.
+25 & 26)

 This week's theme was “Fan Week.”
 The two artists with the fewest votes competed for an Instant Save, with one leaving the competition.

 Once again, the Apple Music multiplier was awarded to Jake Hoot.

-Week 4: Top 10 (Dec 2 & 3)
+Week 4: Top 10 (Dec.
+2 & 3)

 This week's theme was “Challenge Week”.
 The three artists with the fewest votes competed for an Instant Save, with two leaving the competition.

 Jake Hoot received the Apple Music multiplier for the third week in a row as he confirmed on Instagram.

 For the first time this season, the contestants cracked the Top 10 on iTunes.
 Jake Hoot hit #4 and Katie Kadan hit #8 at the close of the voting window.